GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Related work

-\textbf{Transformer-based models.} Point Cloud Transformer~(PCT)~\cite{pct} is the first local feature extraction module that uses an intra-domain self-attention mechanism to obtain centroid features.
-Point Transformer~\cite{pt} applies the self-attention mechanism to the local range of each point, and embeds the location encoding in the input.
-PatchFormer~\cite{patchformer} solves the problem of high-computational cost of Point Transformer by estimating a set of patches as bases in the point clouds and replacing the key vector with bases, which reduces the complexity from O($N^2$) to O($MN$), where $N$ is the number of original input points and M is the number of bases, M$\ll$N. Cloud Transformer~\cite{cloudtf} combines spatial Transformers with translation, rotation and scaling invariance, and adds 2D/3D mesh features to address the shortcomings of Transformer's poor timeliness, which greatly improves the model efficiency.
+\textbf{Point Cloud Transformers.} Recently, Transformer has become very popular in the field of point cloud.
+Many researchers have designed supervised methods~\cite{pan20213d,park2022fast,mao2021voxel,he2022voxel} based on Transformer.
+Point Cloud Transformer~(PCT)~\cite{pct} is the first local feature extraction module that uses an intra-domain self-attention mechanism to obtain centroid features.
+Point Transformer~\cite{pt} applies the self-attention mechanism to the local range of each point, and embeds the positional encoding in the input.
+It only adopts attention locally, while our method chooses to apply attention globally as well.
+SST~\cite{fan2022embracing} and SWFormer~\cite{sun2022swformer} learned about Swin Transformer~\cite{swin}, using Bird's Eye View (projected through point clouds) as input.
+PatchFormer~\cite{patchformer} solves the problem of high-computational cost of Point Transformer by estimating a set of patches as bases in the point clouds and replaces the key vector with bases, which reduces the complexity from O($N^2$) to O($MN$), where $N$ is the number of original input points and M is the number of bases, M$\ll$N. Cloud Transformer~\cite{cloudtf} combines spatial Transformers with translation, rotation and scaling invariance, and adds 2D/3D mesh features to address the shortcomings of Transformer's poor timeliness, which greatly improves the model efficiency.
 PVT~\cite{pvt} mainly consists of a voxel branch and a point branch, the voxel branch obtains coarse-grained local features by running Sparse Window Attention, and the point branch extracts fine-grained global features by performing Relative Attention or External Attention.
 In addition, some recent Transformer-based models adopt self-supervised learning (SSL) strategy to learn generic and useful point cloud representations from unlabeled data~\cite{voxelmae,mvjar,masked}.
-Chen et al. proposed the Masked Voxel Jigsaw and Reconstruction~(MV-JAR)~\cite{mvjar}, it adopts a Reversed-Furthest-Voxel-Sampling strategy to solve the uneven distribution of LiDAR points.
+Chen et al. proposed the Masked Voxel Jigsaw and Reconstruction~(MV-JAR)~\cite{mvjar}, which adopts a Reversed-Furthest-Voxel-Sampling strategy to solve the uneven distribution of LiDAR points.
 Voxel-MAE~\cite{voxelmae}~is a simple masked autoencoding pre-training scheme.
 This model uses a Transformer-based 3D object detector as the pre-trained backbone to process voxel.
-SSL methods avoid the need for extensive manual annotations, but with lower performances of the reuslts.
-Supervised models~\cite{pvt,cloudtf,pct,lcp} require labeled data to train and can achieve higher results of the test.
+SSL methods avoid the need for extensive manual annotations, but with lower performances of the results.
+Supervised models~\cite{pvt,cloudtf,pct} require labeled data to train and can achieve higher results of the test.